 Nevertheless, Angelo does come with a few useful abilities.
 Firstly, he and Eve are the only two brawlers who can hover over water.
 Secondly, his Star Power, Empower, lets him heal whenever he drops down his Super and stays in its AoE.
 Additionally, his Master Fletcher gadget lets him pierce both walls and brawlers.

 Hank – When Hank first came out, he caused a mini apocalypse in Brawl Stars before getting balanced out.
 While he's able to attack through walls, Hank obviously doesn't dominate like he did before.
-However, Season 20 increased his base damage and HP, so he became a bit more viable.
+However, recent updates have made him more viable, and allow his own Supers to heal him.

 Hank's name rhymes with Tank, which perfectly describes his uses.
 He keeps opponents distracted while you and your other teammate focus on the objective.
 Overall, while Hank might not be the best fighter, he serves a purpose; to intimidate your enemies.
 Lastly, the It's Gonna Blow Star Power increases his movement speed while charging his attack.
 Generally, this helps push opponents back to give your team map advantage.